 This can likely be accomplished by:

-For more details about the watershed and the project, click on the menu choices to the left.
-If you have questions on this project or on other Flood Control District restoration projects, please contact Paul R. Detjens at email@example.com.
+Additional Information For more details about the watershed and the project, click on the menu choices to the left.
+If you have questions on this project or on other Flood Control District restoration projects, please contact Paul R. Detjens by email.